dieperid/Shopping/README.md

     [INPUT]
     npm run test

-    [EXPECTED OUTPUT AT THE END OF THE PROJECT]
+    ["KIND" OF EXPECTED OUTPUT AT THE END OF THE PROJECT]
     > ria1_tdd_training@1.0.0 test
     > jest